-This methodology has been used across the Water Resources West group to environment.
-However, no NCAs were undertaken for the preferred programme, and they may deliver benefit to the environment. ensure alignment across the different water company plans within WRW.
-It was consulted on through production of a combined scoping report along with individual appendices for each water company.
-As such it was deemed inappropriate to change the methodology once supply side options were not selected in SSW's preferred plan.
-It was also deemed inappropriate to change the level of assessment and significantly revise the methodology after options had been selected as this provides room for bias to creep into the assessments.
-I1.5 NCA The NCA does not include natural capital stocks for woodland in the quantitative assessment.
-Important information is missing from the NCA.
-Revise the NCA to include natural capital stocks for woodland in the quantitative assessment.
-Woodland has been included in the quantitative assessments.
-Appendix E has been added to include the full assessment workbook for each option.
-This provides better visibility on inclusion of the woodland stock.
-I1.6 NCA The NCA does not include a quantitative assessment of water purification.
-Important information is missing from the NCA.
-Revise the NCA to include natural capital for water As per the consulted methodology at scoping stage (including consultation purification in the quantitative assessment. with EA, NE and NRW), unless supply side options were carried forward into the preferred plan only a qualitative assessment of water purification would be undertaken.
+This methodology has been used across the Water Resources West group to

+environment.
+However, no ensure alignment across the

+NCAs were undertaken for different water company

+the preferred programme, plans within WRW.
+It was

+and they may deliver consulted on through

+benefit to the production of a combined

+environment. scoping report along with

+individual appendices for

+each water company.
+As

+such it was deemed

+inappropriate to change the

+methodology once supply

+side options were not

+selected in SSW's preferred

+plan.
+It was also deemed

+inappropriate to change the

+level of assessment and

+significantly revise the

+methodology after options

+had been selected as this

+provides room for bias to

+creep into the assessments.

+I1.5 The NCA does not include Important information is Revise the NCA to include Woodland has been included

+NCA natural capital stocks for missing from the NCA. natural capital stocks for in the quantitative

+woodland in the woodland in the quantitative assessments.
+Appendix E

+quantitative assessment. assessment. has been added to include

+the full assessment

+workbook for each option.

+This provides better visibility

+on inclusion of the woodland

+stock.

+11.6 The NCA does not include Important information is Revise the NCA to include As per the consulted

+NCA a quantitative assessment missing from the NCA. natural capital for water methodology at scoping

+of water purification. stage (including consultation

+purification in the quantitative assessment. with EA, NE and NRW), unless supply side options were carried forward into the preferred plan only a qualitative assessment of water purification would be undertaken.
 This approach was originally decided upon to provide a proportionate response to the change in number of options through the appraisal process from the constrained to the feasible and then the preferred options.
 I1.7 NCA For several options in the plan, reported NCA results are "0.00" or "NA" for some ecosystem services.
 No rationale is provided to explain why this is.
 It is therefore unclear if this means options will have no impact on these ecosystem services.
 Lack of clarity in the NCA report.
 Revise the NCA to include a clear explanation for all values in the assessed impact on ecosystem services (for example, where "0.00" or "NA" in presented).
 Where a value of '0.00' or '£0' has been stated, the relevant option has not had any temporary or permanent impact for the ecosystem services studied.
-Text has been added to Appendix D to provide better clarity i.e. " Option did not have any temporary and / or permanent land loss, thus has no temporary or permanent impacts for the ecosystem services studied".
+Text has been added to Appendix D to provide better clarity i.e. " Option did not have any temporary and / or permanent land loss, thus has no temporary or permanent impacts for the